gvelim/advent2024/src/bin/day12/README.md

     *   *Benefit:* Provides a simple and deterministic rule for merging, ensuring that plots are correctly consolidated regardless of the order segments are processed within a line.
     *   *Trade-off:* Requires keeping track of and updating deprecated IDs throughout the process, adding complexity to the state management.

-5.  **Comprehensive Unit Tests:** The presence of `#[cfg(test)] mod tests` blocks (in `segment.rs`, `plot.rs`, and implicitly `garden.rs` via `plot.rs`'s test) demonstrates a commitment to testing key components like segment overlap, range extraction, and the `Garden::parse_garden` function with sample data.
-    *   *Benefit:* Ensures the correctness of fundamental building blocks and the complex parsing logic, preventing regressions as the code evolves.
-This is crucial for spatial algorithms where visual correctness is hard to verify manually for large inputs.
-    *   *Trade-off:* Writing comprehensive tests requires significant upfront effort.

 ## 10. Conclusion

 This garden analysis program showcases several important programming principles: